Women of different ethnicity

 Back to Top

-FAQs: Frequently Asked Questions About Oral Quercetin Supplements
+FAQs: Frequently Asked Questions about Quercetin Supplements

 Are there side effects to taking a quercetin supplement?

-Quercetin intake as a dietary supplement at one gram daily3 is considered safe; adverse side effects from quercetin supplementation have rarely been reported.
+Quercetin intake as a nutritional supplement at one gram daily3 is considered safe; adverse side effects from quercetin supplementation have rarely been reported.
 However, the clinical results of long-term quercetin use at levels at or above one gram daily for longer than 12 weeks are yet to be determined.

 Can I take a quercetin supplement with a prescription medicine?